Labor Days: Composition

+The album was mixed at Cryptic One's home in Long Island.
+Omega One, who also produced the album's only track not produced by Aesop Rock or Blockhead, designed the album cover.

+Release and tour

+In late August or early September 2001, Def Jux personnel told Aesop Rock to leave his day job so that he could tour and promote the album.
+He quit his job at an art gallery in Manhattan about a week before he was set to join the Kill the Robots tour, which featured performers from Def Jux and Rhymesayers Entertainment.
+However, an anxiety attack caused him to miss the beginning of the tour.
+Instead, he stayed home and found himself in lower Manhattan during the September 11 attacks.
+Within days, Aesop Rock had joined the tour in Champaign, Illinois.
+Labor Days was released just a week after the September 11 attacks on September 18, 2021.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Labor Days received an average score of 92 based on 5 reviews, indicating "universal acclaim".

 In 2010, Rhapsody included it on its "10 Best Albums by White Rappers" list.
 In 2015, Fact placed it at number 17 on its "100 Best Indie Hip-Hop Records of All Time" list.
 A writer for the magazine said: "Glancing at Labor Days 14 years later, all the pop culture references and clever turns of phrase and wordplay tricks are finally understood and pleasant to listen to.
 We can't wait until 2030 when Skelethon will be just as easy to grasp."
 In 2025, Pitchfork ranked it at number 58 on their "100 Best Rap Albums of All Time" list.
 The website's writer Matthew Strauss called it "an album so creative and distinctive, even among the underground favorite's vast catalog, that, once you fall in love with it, it's nearly impossible to enjoy anything else; nothing can compare."